The Victim Privacy Argument: Examined

 - Were there warning signs that were missed?

 The victim privacy argument rests on a specific scenario: an abuser monitoring police scanners to track when officers respond to their victim.
-Let's examine what this would actually require.
+Here's what that would actually require.

 Own and operate a police scanner

-The abuser must acquire scanning equipment and learn to use it
+The abuser must acquire equipment and learn to use it

 Know the victim's exact address